John Layfield: Return to commentating (2011–2017)

-Layfield made his return to WWE on the March 7, 2011 episode of Raw as Michael Cole's choice for special guest referee for his match against Jerry Lawler at WrestleMania XXVII.
-He cut a promo claiming he was starting his "journey back to the main event at WrestleMania", before being interrupted by Stone Cold Steve Austin just as he was about to sign the contract.
+Layfield made his return to WWE on the March 7, 2011, episode of Raw as Michael Cole's choice for special guest referee for his match against Jerry Lawler at WrestleMania XXVII on April 3.
+He cut a promo claiming he was starting his "journey back to the main event at WrestleMania," before being interrupted by Stone Cold Steve Austin just as he was about to sign the contract.
 After a brief argument between the two, Austin hit Layfield with the Stone Cold Stunner and signed the contract to be the special guest referee.

 On March 31, 2012, Layfield inducted his former tag team partner and real life best friend Ron Simmons into the 2012 WWE Hall of Fame.
 On July 23 Layfield returned with Simmons at Raw 1000 as the APA, after being called for protection by Lita.
-After a Clothesline from Hell, Lita defeated Heath Slater.
+After a Clothesline from Hell, Lita defeated Heath Slater, thus turning face for the first time since 2004.

-Starting at Night of Champions, Layfield returned to his JBL persona, and sporadically filled in as color commentator, replacing Jerry Lawler, who suffered a legitimate heart attack during the Raw episode preceding Night of Champions.
-Layfield later re-signed with the promotion and returned to the SmackDown broadcast team on a full-time basis, alongside Josh Mathews and eventually Michael Cole.
+Starting at Night of Champions on September 16, Layfield returned to his JBL persona, and sporadically filled in as color commentator, replacing Jerry Lawler, who suffered a legitimate heart attack during the Raw episode preceding Night of Champions.
+Layfield later re-signed with WWE and returned to the SmackDown broadcast team on a full-time basis, alongside Josh Mathews and eventually Michael Cole.
 On April 1, 2013, JBL became the third commentator for Raw alongside Michael Cole and Jerry Lawler.
-JBL was also part of the commentary team at WWE pay-per-views and commentated at WrestleMania 29.
-On September 12, 2013, JBL was named commissioner of NXT, replacing Dusty Rhodes.
+JBL was also part of the commentary team at WWE pay-per-views and commentated at WrestleMania 29 on April 7.
+On September 12, JBL was named commissioner of NXT, replacing Dusty Rhodes.
 On January 26, 2014, at the Royal Rumble, JBL wrestled in his first WWE match in nearly five years as a surprise entrant in the Royal Rumble match.
 Having been on commentary the whole broadcast, JBL left the commentator's table when his number (#24) came up.
 However, JBL was quickly eliminated by Roman Reigns while trying to hand his jacket to Michael Cole and resumed his role as commentator for the rest of the broadcast.
 In July, JBL was retired as NXT general manager and succeeded by William Regal.
-On the January 19, 2015 episode of Raw, JBL, along with Ron Simmons (a fellow member of The Acolytes Protection Agency), the New World Order and The New Age Outlaws attacked The Ascension and then, JBL would perform a Clothesline from Hell on Viktor.
+On the January 19, 2015, episode of Raw, JBL, along with Ron Simmons (a fellow member of The Acolytes Protection Agency), the New World Order and The New Age Outlaws attacked The Ascension and then, JBL would perform a Clothesline from Hell on Viktor.
 On the March 30 episode of Raw, JBL, along with Booker T and Michael Cole, were injured by Brock Lesnar after Seth Rollins refused Lesnar his WWE World Heavyweight Championship rematch.